The 6 benefits of knowledge sharing

 4. It can save you a lot of money

-By leveraging employees’ knowledge and having them capture what they know and share it with colleagues, chances are you don’t need to invest as much in third party or off the shelf training anymore.
-That helps you to save money.
+By leveraging employees’ knowledge and having them capture what they know and share it with colleagues, chances are you don’t need to invest as much in third-party or off-the-shelf training anymore.
+Bringing your content creation in-house helps save money.

 5. Employee-generated Learning: let employees share their knowledge